DP WORLD

 Tracked

-Carbon insets generated via Unifeeder are tracked via its GreenBox platform, while Svitzer utilises the 123Carbon platform for the same purpose.
-Both platforms record the deployment of lower-carbon fuels and generates tokens for each tonne of CO₂ saved.
+Carbon insets generated via Unifeeder are tracked via its GreenBox platform, while Svitzer and DP World Southampton utilises the 123Carbon platform for the same purpose.
+Both platforms record the deployment of lower-carbon fuels and lower-carbon operations to generate tokens for each tonne of CO₂ saved.

 Certified

-These tokens are managed independently through the 123Carbon platform, following the Smart Freight Centre’s methodology and are certified by Bureau Veritas for Unifeeder and by one of 123Carbon’s approved certifiers for Svitzer.
+These tokens are managed independently through the 123Carbon platform in line with the Smart Freight Centre’s methodology and are certified by Bureau Veritas for Unifeeder and DP World Southampton and Verifavia for Svitzer.

-If 30% of import volume at DP World's UK ports participates, 100k tons of CO2 could be reduced annually by replacing fossil fuels with lower-carbon marine alternatives.
+If 30% of import volume at DP World's UK ports participates, 100k tonnes of CO2 could be reduced annually by replacing fossil fuels with lower-carbon marine alternatives.

 SUSTAINABLE SOLUTIONS